 At a Glance

-- Benefits: Enjoy remote work flexibility, competitive salary, and career growth opportunities.
+- Benefits: Enjoy remote work flexibility, competitive salary, and great perks including career progression.

-- Qualifications: Experience in C&I or HV engineering with knowledge of transformers and switchgear required.
+- Qualifications: Ideal candidates have a C&I or HV background with experience in transformers and switchgear.

 The predicted salary is between 43200 - 72000 £ per year.